sushashi/webdev-rubyonrails/README.md

 ## Week 5

-- WeatherstackApi is limited to 100 calls per month
+- WeatherstackApi is limited to 100 calls per month (exceeding limit is not handled)
-- add `require 'ostruct'` in [place model](/app/models/place.rb)
+- added `require 'ostruct'` in [place model](/app/models/place.rb) (Does not work in render otherwise)
+- `WEATHERSTACK_APIKEY` set in render.com
--
+- URL changed